Kamzie/bash-scripts/README.md

 # Bash Scripting Learning Journey

-Welcome to my bash scripting learning journey!
+Welcome to my bash scripting journey!
 In this repository, I'm documenting my progress and sharing the scripts I've developed while learning bash scripting.
 Below, you'll find a brief overview of each script I've created.
 Additionally, you may find links to README.md files for scripts that require more detailed information.

 ## Linux Administration Scripts